cosmos72/stmx/sb-transaction/README.md

   It returns normally (with an implementation-dependent value) if commit is successful, otherwise aborts the transaction.

-  In case the transaction is aborted, **all** effects of code between TRANSACTION-BEGIN and TRANSACTION-END are rolled back (undone): execution resumes at the instruction immediately after TRANSACTION-BEGIN, in such a way that TRANSACTION-BEGIN will appear to have returned a non-zero error code (that describes the abort reason).
+  In case the transaction is aborted for any reason, **all** effects of code between TRANSACTION-BEGIN and TRANSACTION-END are rolled back (undone): execution resumes at the instruction immediately after TRANSACTION-BEGIN, in such a way that TRANSACTION-BEGIN will appear to have returned an error code (that describes the abort reason).

   Invoking `(transaction-end)` without a running hardware memory transaction has undefined consequences - usually *bad* consequences like unhandled memory faults.